 VCs decide to reopen universities, teachers disagree

-by November 20 if their demands were not accepted by the government.
+Mr Ajmal Khan was kidnapped allegedly by Taliban militants in September along with his driver.
+Later, the militants warned to kill him by November 20 if their demands were not accepted by the government.

 This sparked protests by the students association and teachers who held demonstrations to press the government to speed up efforts for release of the kidnapped VC.

 Talking to reporters, UoP VC Azmat Hayat said that all universities would open from November 26.